busenursoker/busenursoker/README.md

 👋 Hi there!
 I'm buse, a passionate software developer with a love for building innovative solutions that make a difference.

-💻 My journey in the world of coding started almost two years ago, and since then, I've been on an exciting quest to explore the realms of technology.
+💻 My journey in the world of coding started almost three years ago, and since then, I've been on an exciting quest to explore the realms of technology.

 🚀 As a student, I try to explore as much of the software world as possible.